 Sheung Sze Wan Beach — Sai Kung

-Near the Clearwater Bay beaches, but not gazetted is the Sheung Sze Wan beach, known as the go-to spot for kayak rental or Stand Up Paddling around the UNESCO Geopark.
+Near the Clearwater Bay beaches, but not gazetted is the Sheung Sze Wan beach, known as the go-to spot for kayak rental or Stand Up Paddling around the UNESCO Global Geopark.
 The waters in the area are stunning, and of course the guided tours can take you to picturesque spots such as Sharp Island, Tiu Cheng Island and the Insta-worthy Green Egg Island.

-Facilities: Kayak and SUP rentals, public toilets.
+Facilities: Kayak and SUP rentals, public toilets

-Pet-friendly: Yes.
+Pet-friendly: Yes

-Directions: Take a taxi from Hang Hau MTR station or take bus 91 from Diamond Hill station or minibus 16 from Po Lam station and get off at Sheung Sze Wan.
+How To Get There: Take a taxi from Hang Hau MTR station or take bus 91 from Diamond Hill station or minibus 16 from Po Lam station and get off at Sheung Sze Wan.

 Lung Kwu Tan — Tuen Mun